SHPE-Tech-Team/SHPE_Tech_Team_24-25/README.md

 ```
 python3 server.py
 ```
-**Option 2:** Alternatively, you can open server.py in an IDE like VSCode and simply click the play button on the top right corner to run the server.
+**Option 2:** Alternatively, you can open server.py in an IDE like VSCode and click the play button on the top right corner.

 ## Frontend Setup